Slideshow776/Sandbox-1/README.md

    - **What obstacles or difficulties will the character face?**

-     Drawing overlapping shapes will result in the player falling into the water, and thus loosing the game.
+     Drawing overlapping shapes will result in the player falling into the water, and thus losing the game.
      The player also needs to time their avatar so the shape drawn includes moving fish.
      The player will also need to avoid impassable terrain.